go-sanitize/sanitize/README.md

 ### bool

 1. **def=`<n>`** (only available for pointers) - Sets a default `<n>` value in case the pointer is `nil`

+### slices

+Tags will be applied for every element in the slice, not the slice itself.
+For example: a field of type `[]string` with the tag `max=5` will have every string truncated to 5 characters at most.